 Feeling stuck in a checking account rut?
 Turns out the right checking account for your lifestyle in your 20s may not be a perfect match in your 30s or 40s.

-“It can be a mistake to keep the same checking account over the years because things in your life change and you might be missing out on certain benefits by not switching accounts,” says David Bakke, a personal finance expert at financial education site Money Crashers.
+“It can be a mistake to keep the same checking account over the years because things in your life change and you might be missing out on certain benefits by not switching accounts,” says David Bakke, a personal finance expert at a financial education website.

-According to a survey conducted for Bankrate and MONEY Magazine, the average American adult uses the same primary checking account for about 16 years.
+According to a 2020 Bankrate survey, the average American adult has used the same primary checking account for about 14 years.
 While sticking with the same account may make you a loyal customer, as you get older, you may need to change your checking account through life stages.

 What is the right checking account for my life stage?
 These tips can help you find the answer: